 CFOs need to have a significant body of knowledge about all areas of accounting.
 They will be responsible for managing everything from daily tasks to ongoing projects.

 Finances and accounting are now managed primarily by various software platforms and technology.
+Data analytics enables CFOs to see the broader picture, but also focus on particular areas and identify outliers.
 A modern CFO needs to be able to access and analyze data as well as use and oversee the use of financial tech.

 Financial Strategy Vision